Available with Standard or Advanced license.

 - If neither Replica Geometry Features nor the Extent environment is specified, the full extent of the data is used.

-- Optionally, check Use archiving to track changes for 1 way replication at the bottom of the tools dialog box to turn this option on.
+- Optionally, check Use archiving to track changes for 1 way replication at the bottom of the tool's dialog box to enable this option.

 This option specifies whether the archive class will be used to track changes instead of the versioning delta tables.
 To use archiving for one-way replicas, the parent workspace must be connected to the default version.
 For one-way child-to-parent replicas, the child workspace must also be connected to the default version.

 - Optionally, use All records for tables to specify whether all records or only the schema will be copied to the child geodatabase for tables that do not have filters applied (such as selections or definition queries).